IT-REX-Platform/Quiz_service/api.md

 <p>⚠️ <strong>DEPRECATED</strong></p>
 <blockquote>

-Only for development, will be removed in production.
-Use deleteAssessment in contents service instead.
+Only use if you specifically only want to delete the quiz and not the whole assessment.
+Otherwise, use deleteAssessment in contents service instead.

 </blockquote>
 </td>